Working Group on Arbitrary Detention: Criticisms

 The Group functions as a quasi-judicial body.
 The Group has no direct enforcement power of its own.
 Instead, it relies on communication among states, policy-makers and advocates to encourage governments to implement its recommendations.
 Due to its reliance on the cooperation of states, it can be argued that this weakens the authority of the Group.

 The opinions of the Working Group however are legally binding to the extent that they are based on binding international human rights laws, such as the International Covenant on Civil and Political Rights.
 This is applicable to states that have ratified the Covenant.

 The opinions of the Working Group are considered authoritative by some prominent international judicial institutions including the European Court of Human Rights.
 The features of the Working Group arguably play a role in its success, as it allows it to provide a politically viable alternative to treaty-based human rights enforcement mechanisms.
 The flexible mandate enables it to avoid direct political confrontation with governments, ultimately achieving more politically acceptable and lasting solutions to individual cases of arbitrary detention.
 While the opinions of the Working Group are not binding on states, they can facilitate information sharing among non-governmental organisations and governments.
 This can in turn lead to an increase in government accountability.

 A further criticism of the Group is that it has taken no steps toward creating a robust follow-up procedure, to apply pressure on states arbitrarily detaining individuals.
 Establishing a systematic follow-up procedure could ensure an even greater accountability on governments, acting as a name and shame process to pressure them into action.
 A follow-up procedure may also be beneficial for providing feedback for future policy decisions.
 It could also aid non-governmental organisations in petitioning governments with unresolved cases.
 Having a record of resolved cases could help the Group to keep track of the status of detainees and any correlation between the action of the Working Group.
 Information and statistics drawn from this can be publicised, and help to increase outreach.

 Development of draft principles

 In 2012, the Human Rights Council requested the Working Group on Arbitrary Detention to develop draft basic principles.
-These were to provide guidelines on remedies and procedures for anyone deprived of his or her liberty by arrest or detention to bring proceedings before court, in order that the court may decide without delay on the lawfulness of his or her detention and order his or her release if the detention is not lawful.
+These were to provide guidelines on remedies and procedures for anyone deprived of their liberty by arrest or detention to bring proceedings before court, in order that the court may decide without delay on the lawfulness of their detention and order their release if the detention is not lawful.
 The intention behind these were to assist states in fulfilling their obligation to avoid arbitrary deprivation of liberty.
 States, treaty bodies, human rights institutions and non-governmental organisations were invited to submit details on the treatment of the right to bring such proceedings before a court, in their respective legal frameworks.
 The text was adopted in April 2015.